 During the coronavirus (Covid-19) pandemic, NHS England told trusts that essential cancer treatment must continue.
 However, delays to treatment were widely reported.
 Modified Cancer Waiting Times guidance was issued which stated that, where capacity was constrained, processes should be in place to prioritise particularly urgent cases.
 As Covid-19 cases rose in winter 2020-21, there were further reports of cancellations to urgent cancer treatments.
 In March 2021, local systems were asked to fully restore all cancer services and ensure there was sufficient diagnostic and treatment capacity.
 Leaked data showed that by the end of July 2022 there were 327,395 people on the cancer waiting list, and around 3% had waited 104 days or more.

-The target relating to the first part of a patient's journey states that following an urgent GP referral for suspected cancer, at least 93% of patients should be seen by a specialist within two weeks.
+For the first part of a patient's journey, an old target states that following an urgent GP referral for suspected cancer, at least 93% of patients should be seen by a specialist within two weeks.
 The standard is the same for patients with breast symptoms (where cancer is not initially suspected).

 Between 2009 and 2014, the percentage of people with suspected cancer having their first consultant appointment within two weeks of an urgent GP referral fluctuated at around 95%.
 From 2015 to 2018, average yearly performance dropped slightly to about 94%, after which it has declined year on year.
 The two-week standard has not been met since Q4 2017/18 (January to March 2018).
 In Q4 2022/23 (January to March 2023), 84% of patients had their first consultant appointment within two weeks.